01

 Once the ceremony has finished, I’ll wait with your funeral director until you’re ready to leave.

-Assistance, support, understanding, compassion, and companionship is out there.
+Assistance, support, understanding, compassion, and companionship are out there.